jonCroatanUto/jonCroatanUto/README.md

 - 💬 Ask me about **React, Redux, Node.js,mongoDB, desing , animation**
 - 📫 How to reach me: jon.garciaorad.asencor@gmail.com
 - 📄 Know about my experiences [https://www.linkedin.com/in/jon-garcia-webdeveloper/](https://www.linkedin.com/in/jon-garcia-webdeveloper/)
-- ⚡ Fun fact: laugh it's the best you can do